Anne Sofie von Otter, Olle Persson, F Street Quartet, Gregory Lloyd, Bengt Forsberg and Fabian Fredriksson

 Bengt Forsberg, piano

-Tickets can be purchased via ticketmaster.se (which charges a service fee) or the congregation's café on Högbergsgatan 15A, Monday – Thursday 10–18 and Friday 10–15.
+Tickets to the Christmas concert can be purchased via ticketmaster.se (which charges a service fee) or the congregation's café on Högbergsgatan 15A, Monday – Thursday 10–18 and Friday 10–15.
 Any remaining tickets will be sold in Allhelgonakyrkan an hour before the concert.

 More information about the artists

 Anne Sofie von Otter, mezzo-soprano, is one of the finest Swedish singers ever.
 In addition to opera engagements at the world's top venues, she has an extensive recording and recital schedule.
 The latter often include innovative and transnational projects.
 Among her conductor collaborations include Carlos Kleiber, Claudio Abbado, Marc Minkowski and Sir Simon Rattle.
 She is a regular guest at leading festivals and has achieved great success as a lieder interpreter during her more than 30 year collaboration with Bengt Forsberg.
 She has appeared often at Allhelgonakyrkan, most recently in our 2018 festival, Brahms and his Friends.

 Olle Persson, baritone, studied at the Royal School of Music in Stockholm and received besides a voice teacher degree.
 With an unusually wide repertoire, he has appeared on almost all significant scenes in the Nordic countries.
 In addition, he has very often been involved in premieres and newer repertoire.
 At the Folk Opera in Stockholm Olle Persson has been a regular guest soloist since 1987 with over 10 leading roles.
 In addition to the collaboration with the Folk Opera, Olle has participated in a number of shows at the Royal Opera, Gothenburg Opera, Malmö Opera, Drottningholmsteatern and Norrlands Opera.